jakesweb/website-mockup/README.md

 This is a testing site I am using to expirement with Gridsome/Vue.js.

-Currently, I am running the site on Netlify [https://shipping-worldwide.netlify.app/]
+Currently, I am running the site on Netlify at https://shipping-worldwide.netlify.app/

 ## To Test